International Flavors & Fragrances' (IFF) CEO Andreas Fibig on Q1 2020 Results - Earnings Call Transcript

 In the middle box, there’s Fragrance Ingredients where demand is strong.
 However, we are facing challenges in the supply chain and in particular the Indian lockdown.
 This means that we have to forgo external sales to ensure that we protect our Fragrance Compounds business.
 The last category is where demand has been adversely impacted by COVID-19.
 Food Service where the vast stay-at-home orders across the globe as well as changes in consumer behaviors have impacted away from home consumption, Fine Fragrance and Cosmetic Actives where the retail channels have been temporarily closed and travel retail is down both due to COVID-19, as well as these categories being discretionary in nature.

-Now more than ever IFFs broad based exposure across the regions categories and customers positions us to remain resilient through the ongoing challenges.
+Now more than ever IFF’s broad based exposure across the regions, categories and customers positions us to remain resilient through the ongoing challenges.
 We are fortunate that the majority of our revenues comes from categories exposed to package food and beverage and from hygiene and disinfection.
 So parts of our business are experiencing higher sales volumes in this current environment.

 Having said this, were not totally immune.
 Not surprisingly, April’s currency-neutral sales were challenged, with strong Consumer Fragrance and Flavors offset primarily by weakness in Fine Fragrance and Food Service.
 For the second quarter, while we are not giving specific guidance, it is worth noting that with the pressure in Fine Fragrances, operating margin mix will be a headwind as well as the additional COVID-19 related costs.

 We continue to evaluate what evolving global market dynamics will need for our business performance and projections moving forward.
-As the second quarter progresses and we gain greater visibility, as Andreas noted, well provide updates as appropriate.
+As the second quarter progresses and we gain greater visibility, as Andreas noted, we’ll provide updates as appropriate.
 While our ability to pivot quickly and modify our daily operation to pivot quickly and modify a daily operation has enabled us to responsibly operate our business.
 The constantly evolving global responses to COVID-19 have created uncertainties for IFF and for other companies and our partners as well.

 Even the extent of the current uncertainty globally and the potential for uneven impact on our businesses, we have decided to withdraw our fiscal 2020 guidance.
 We will continue to manage our business by taking actions to generate strong cash flow and maintain ample liquidity.